 Short distance communication between computers has always been a hot topic.
 With various channels available to communicate in, we are always struggling to find the best combination of sending and setup speed.
 Bluetooth is quick for small files, but you need to pair devices and go through the setup every time.
 Wi-Fi is faster, but you need to ensure all the devices are on the same network.
 There could be a better solution, right?
-With Windows 10 v1803, a new feature called Nearby Sharing has been added to the line.
+In Windows 10, a new feature called Nearby Sharing has been added to the line.
 Read on to find out how to use this feature.

 Nearby Sharing on Windows 10

 Nearby Sharing can be found under Shared experiences settings, and it lets you quickly transfer files to nearby computers without any setup.
 It was a much-required feature, and now it is here.
 You can easily share a file with anyone in the room without entering any passwords or pairing devices.
 Underneath, Nearby Sharing uses both Bluetooth and Wi-Fi to locate available nearby devices.
 Now you don’t need to send files over email, cloud or any other network-based file sharing tool.
 If the other computer is near enough, you can simply send it using Nearby Sharing.

 How to use Nearby Sharing